Gord Downie, Stuart McLean: Canadian newsmakers who died in 2017

 AUGUST

-1 - keyboard player Goldy McJohn, 72, one of the Canadian founding members of Steppenwolf, the band best known for the classic-rock staples "Born to be Wild" and "Magic Carpet Ride."
+1 - Goldy McJohn, 72, keyboard player and one of the Canadian founding members of Steppenwolf, the band best known for the classic-rock staples "Born to be Wild" and "Magic Carpet Ride."

 1 - Phil Muntz, 83, aerospace engineer, physicist and CFL player for Calgary (1956) and Toronto (1957-60).

-3 - former Quebec Liberal cabinet minister Jacques Daoust, 69, after suffering a stroke less than two weeks earlier.
+3 - Jacques Daoust, 69, former Quebec Liberal cabinet minister, after suffering a stroke less than two weeks earlier.

 3 - Laurent Lavigne, 81, Bloc Quebecois MP (1993-97) and Parti Quebecois MNA (1976-85).